Ensure your CV format is structured to best highlight your unique experience and life situation.

 Put your best administrative skills in your personal statement.

-Putting keywords from the administrative job advert throughout your CV is important because:
+Using keywords from the administrative job advert when you write your CV is important because:

 • many employers use applicant tracking systems (ATS) that decide if your CV is relevant based on how many administrator keywords it has